 - Incentive is always a good idea, if you are not paying them, then make sure you do something they will appreciate it, like a dinner or some gifts.

 - Those who have loads of friends or you live really close to family.

 - Those who are living very far away from their family or those with not that many pet-friendly friends, or maybe, your pet-friendly friends are not available during that period.

-3. Bring Your Dogs or Cats to The Mountain with You
+3. Bring Your Dogs to The Mountain with You

 I felt terrible for around three hours and decided to go back and take a look at him.
 He was super excited and happy when he saw me.
 So at the end of the day, I spent my whole day walking and playing with him in the snow.